open-mpi/ompi/docs/features/java.rst

 Open MPI |ompi_ver| provides support for Java-based MPI applications.

-.. warning:: The Open MPI Java bindings are provided on a "provisional" basis -- i.e., they are not part of the current or proposed MPI standards.
+.. warning:: The Open MPI Java bindings are provided on a "provisional" basis |mdash| i.e., they are not part of the current or proposed MPI standards.
 Thus, inclusion of Java support is not required by the standard.
 Continued inclusion of the Java bindings is contingent upon active user interest and continued developer